WNHU

 The University of New Haven's Communications department started to work with the radio station for students to have access to the station.
 The Station operates as a lab for student learning, and as a source of culturally diverse programming for the communities we serve.
 In January 2016, Bruce Barber was hired as General Manager of the station.

 WNHU is broadcast on 88.7 FM.
 WNHU is considered the best college radio station in the state of Connecticut according to the New Haven Advocate, which has awarded the station "Best College Radio Station" for over 6 consecutive years.

 WNHU is known for eclectic programming with shows ranging from new music, rock, gospel, funk, and talk shows to specialty formats such as polka and Irish music.
 The station was founded as a student club in 1970, and features an eclectic mix of music and conversation from over 100 volunteer student and community deejays.
 Unlike many college or community radio stations where DJs change frequently, some WNHU personalities have hosted shows for years, most of whom are UNH students and alumni.

 On June 4, 2013, WNHU broadcast an 11-hour live set featuring DJs of the founding decade of the station.
 This day-long event, which was held from 10:00 a.m. to 9:00 p.m.
 EST was in celebration of the station's 40th anniversary.
 WNHU first broadcast live on the air on June 4, 1973.

+In 2023, WNHU commemorated its 50th anniversary, marking half a century since its inaugural broadcast on June 4, 1973.
+The celebration featured both in-person and on-air events, bringing together alumni, current students, and community members to reflect on the station's rich history and envision its future.

+Programming

+As of March 3, 2025, the only remaining community-hosted show on WNHU is Rockin Richard, hosted by Richard Phillips who has been on the air since its launch in 1973.
+This change reflects a strategic decision by WNHU’s student leadership team to return the station to its roots as a student-run college radio station, placing greater emphasis on student-produced content and leadership.